sphinx-doc/sphinx/doc/config.rst

    That way, you can load an extension called ``extname`` from the documentation root's subdirectory ``sphinxext``.

+   The configuration file itself can be an extension; for that, you only need to provide a :func:`setup` function in it.

 .. confval:: templates_path

    A list of paths that contain extra templates (or templates that overwrite